 Rainbow's systems and processes cover every eventuality and can provide evidence of the source of the leak, and consequently recommend and implement the correct remedial action required.

 A variety of specialist equipment is required for locating leaks from pipes hidden in structural materials.
 Perhaps the most commonly used is a thermal imaging camera which works by looking for differentials in surface temperatures, and will show leaking water at a different temperature to the other mass of building material (eg a wall or floor slab).

 The initial survey would be undertaken using a Thermal Imaging Camera.
 These cameras are able to identify very small differences in temperature on the surface of different materials.
 This allows us to identify pipe runs that are buried in sub-floors and other areas hidden within the building structure.
 One of the main advantages of these cameras is that they are non-invasive and the survey can be undertaken causing minimum disruption very quickly.

 Thermal imaging identify leaks from buried pipes - the above (right) picture shows a thermal image of a bathroom floor

-(pictured on left, above) and any differences in temperature will show providing evidence of where the leak is originating.
+(pictured on left, above) any differences in temperature will be apparent and will indicate the likely origin of the leak.

 The thermal images shown above show the very clear differences in surface temperatures which indicate a water leak and the exact location of it.